pik-piam/remind-mfa/README.md

 ## Acknowledgements

-The development of REMIND-MFA was conducted within the TRANSIENCE project, grant number 101137606, funded by the European Commission within the Horizon Europe Research and Innovation Programme.
+The development of REMIND MFA was conducted within the TRANSIENCE project, grant number 101137606, funded by the European Commission within the Horizon Europe Research and Innovation Programme.